Verizon: Early expansion (2003–2010)

-2006–2010

-In May 2006, USA Today reported that Verizon, as well as AT&T and BellSouth, had given the National Security Agency landline phone records following the September 11 attacks.
+USA Today reported in May 2006 that Verizon, as well as AT&T and BellSouth, had given the National Security Agency landline phone records following the September 11 attacks.
 That same month, a $50 billion lawsuit was filed by two lawyers on behalf of all Verizon subscribers for privacy violations and to prevent the company from releasing additional records without consent or warrant.
 Protesters staged the National Day of Out(R)age due in part to the controversy.
 In 2007, Verizon stated that it fulfilled only "lawful demands" for information, but also acknowledged surrendering customer information to government agencies without court orders or warrants 720 times between 2005 and 2007.

-In February 2007, Verizon added a new service to V Cast called V Cast Mobile TV, which took advantage of Verizon's multiple cellular technologies (such as EV-DO) allowing people with high-end devices to watch TV on their device.

-In March 2007, Verizon won a lawsuit against Vonage for patent infringement.
+Verizon won a lawsuit against Vonage for patent infringement in March 2007.
 The three patents named were filed by Bell Atlantic in 1997, and relate to the conversion of IP addresses into phone numbers, a key technology of Vonage's business.
 The company was awarded US$58 million in damages and future royalties.
 Vonage later lost an appeal and was ordered to pay Verizon $120 million.

-In May 2007, Verizon acquired Cybertrust, a privately held provider of global information security services.
+In May 2007, Verizon acquired CyberTrust, a privately held provider of global information security services.

 In September 2007, Verizon Wireless reversed a controversial decision to deny NARAL Pro-Choice America a short code through which the organization could text consumers who had signed up for messaging from the group.
 The company had initially refused the group access to a code by reserving the right to block "controversial or unsavory" messages.

-In November 2007, Verizon opened its networks to third party apps and devices for the first time, a decision that allowed it to participate in the FCC's 2008 700 MHz auction of "open access" spectrum.
+Verizon opened its networks to third party apps and devices for the first time in 2007, a decision that allowed it to participate in the FCC's 2008 700 MHz auction of "open access" spectrum.
 During that auction, the company bid $9.4 billion and won the bulk of national and local licenses for airwaves reaching approximately 469 million people.
 Verizon utilized the increased spectrum for its 4G service.

-In June 2008, Verizon Wireless purchased wireless carrier Alltel for $28.1 billion.
+Verizon acquired Rural Cellular Corp. for $2.7 billion in cash and assumed debt in 2008.
+That summer, Verizon announced it would purchase wireless carrier Alltel for $28.1 billion.
 The acquisition included 13 million customers, which allowed Verizon Wireless to surpass AT&T in number of customers and reach new markets in rural areas.